umccr/data-portal-apis/README.md

 #### Husky & Git

-> NOTE: [husky](.huskyrc.json) :dog2: will guard and enforce static code analysis such as `lint` and any security `audit` via pre-commit hook.
+> NOTE: [husky](.huskyrc.json) 🐕 will guard and enforce static code analysis such as `lint` and any security `audit` via pre-commit hook.
 You are encourage to fix those.
 If you wish to skip this for good reason, you can by-pass husky by using [`--no-verify`](https://github.com/typicode/husky/issues/124) flag in `git` command.

 - The default branch is `dev`.
 Any merges are CI/CD to `DEV` account environment.
-- The `master` branch is production.
+- The `main` branch is production.
 Any merges are CI/CD to `PROD` account environment.
-- Merge to `master` should be fast-forward merge from `dev` to maintain sync and linearity as follow:
+- Merge to `main` should be fast-forward merge from `dev` to maintain sync and linearity as follow:
 ```
-git checkout master
+git checkout main
 git merge --ff-only dev
-git push origin master
+git push origin main
 ```

 ## Portal Lambdas